2A13CAA3-C042-A0DE-16D3057AB4612999

 Applicants will be responsible for generating letter requests and monitoring the receipt of letters in their files.

 Letters of recommendation are due by April 1.
 Candidates' materials will be presented to the Health Professions Advisory Committee (HPAC) in the order in which files are completed.
 We strongly recommend generating letter requests, especially those for faculty, in December so that they can use winter break to write.
-Check your account frequently to monitor receipt of letters as you may need to follow up with evaluators whose letters have not been submitted.
+Check your account frequently to monitor the receipt of letters, as you may need to follow up with evaluators whose letters have not been submitted.

-Upload these documents to your Interfolio account by March 1, 2024; Reflecting and writing about your experiences should help you prepare answers for your application.
+Upload these documents to your Interfolio account by March 1, 2025.
+Reflecting and writing about your experiences should help you prepare answers for your application.
 Please save the uploaded materials with the type of document and your last name filename: (LastName_Self-Assessment), (LastName_Personal Statement).

-The purpose is to become better acquainted with you, including your academic accomplishments, core competencies, and the experiences that have confirmed and prepared you for a career in medicine (as outlined in your Self-Assessment) as well as your readiness to apply in this application cycle.
+The purpose is to become better acquainted with you, including your academic accomplishments, core competencies, and the experiences that have confirmed and prepared you for a career in medicine (as outlined in your Self-Assessment) and your readiness to apply in this application cycle.
 Notes from the interview will be shared with all HPAC members, along with the documents and letters submitted to Interfolio, and your transcript(s).
 This information will be used to write a comprehensive Committee Letter that will be sent along with your Letters of Recommendation to the medical schools to which you are applying.

-All LORs will be due in Interfolio by April 1, 2024.
+All LORs will be due in Interfolio by April 1, 2025.

 It will be your responsibility to monitor your account regarding the receipt of your letters and to contact reference writers who have not yet submitted them.
-Often a phone call is the best way to touch base with your writer regarding the status of your letter.
+Often, a phone call is the best way to touch base with your writer regarding the status of your letter.

-The ADEA AADSAS is a centralized application service that enables applicant to submit one standardized online application to any participating dental school (all U.S. dental schools and one Canadian dental school participate in ADEA AADSAS).
+The ADEA AADSAS is a centralized application service that enables applicants to submit one standardized online application to any participating dental school (all U.S. and one Canadian dental school participate in ADEA AADSAS).
 Texas residents who wish to apply to in-state dental schools must use the Texas Medical and Dental Schools Application Service (TMDSAS) at www.tmdsas.com.
 Texas residents must use ADEA AADSAS to apply to out-of-state schools.
 Out-of-state residents applying to Texas schools may apply through ADEA AADSAS.

 In mid-May, plan to participate in the ADEA AADSAS “Prep Day Virtual Fair” to speak with ADEA AADSAS staff about application questions.